-Valued components (VCs) refer to attributes associated with the project that have been identified to be of concern by the proponent, government agencies, Aboriginal peoples and/or the public.
+Valued Components (VCs) refer to attributes associated with the project that have been identified to be of concern by the proponent, government agencies, Aboriginal peoples and/or the public.
 The value of a component not only relates to its role in the ecosystem, but also to the value placed on it by humans.

 The proponent will identify the VCs deemed appropriate to ensure the full consideration of the factors listed in subsection 19(1) of CEAA, 2012 as well as the 2012 amendment to section 79 of the Species at Risk Act.
-A list of minimum required VCs are provided in section 9.1 of this document.
-This list will be completed according to the evolution and design of the project and reflect the knowledge acquired on the environment through public and Aboriginal consultations.

-The proponent will describe how other VCs were selected and what methods were used to predict and assess the adverse environmental effects of the project on these components.
+As a minimum, the proponent must consider the list of environmental components provided in section 9.1 of this document.
+The final list of VCs to be presented in the EIS will be completed according to the evolution and design of the project and reflect the knowledge acquired on the environment through public and Aboriginal consultations.
+The proponent will describe how the VCs were selected and what methods were used to predict and assess the adverse environmental effects of the project on these components.

-The VCs should be described in sufficient detail to allow the reviewer to understand their importance and assess the potential for environmental effects arising from the project activities.
-The rationale for selecting these components as VCs and for excluding others should be stated.
+The VCs will be described in sufficient detail to allow the reviewer to understand their importance and assess the potential for environmental effects arising from the project activities.
+The rationale for selecting these components as VCs and for excluding others will be stated.
 Challenges may arise regarding particular exclusions, so it is important to document the information and the criteria used to make each determination.
 Examples of justification include primary data collection, computer modelling, literature references, public consultation, expert input or professional judgement.
-If comments are received on a component that has not been included as a VC, these comments should be summarized and addressed in this section.
+If comments are received on a component that has not been included as a VC, these comments will be summarised and addressed in this section.

 For consultations associated with the identification of VCs, the proponent will identify those VCs, processes, and interactions that either were identified to be of concern during any workshops or meetings held by the proponent or that the proponent considers likely to be affected by the project.
-In doing so, the proponent should indicate to whom these concerns are important and the reasons why, including Aboriginal, social, economic, recreational, and aesthetic considerations.
+In doing so, the proponent will indicate to whom these concerns are important and the reasons why, including Aboriginal, social, economic, recreational, and aesthetic considerations.
 The proponent will describe any issues raised or comments noted regarding the nature and sensitivity of the area within and surrounding the project and any planned or existing land and water use in the area.
 The proponent will also indicate the specific geographical areas or ecosystems that are of particular concern to interested parties, and their relation to the broader regional environment and economy.